zhaojj2209/tp/docs/DeveloperGuide.md

 * **Income**: A single transaction that results in an increase in cash
 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Savings**: Net gain (positive) or loss (negative) in cash over a set period of time
+* **Data Fields**: The title, amount, date, and categories that make up an Expense or Income.

 --------------------------------------------------------------------------------------------------------------------